 PAYMENTS ON VENMO

 Venmo should only be used to transact with people you know.
 Do not use Venmo to pay or receive payments from people you don’t know, especially if the payment involves the purchase or sale of a good or service.
 Such payments are potentially high risk and you could lose your money without getting what you paid for.
-You should only consider using Venmo to purchase a good or service when you are given the option to do so (i) via approved merchant websites or apps that are authorized by Venmo to display the Venmo button as a payment method or (ii) using the Venmo Card at merchants that accept the card as a form of payment.
+You should only consider using Venmo to purchase a good or service when you are given the option to do so, for example, (i) via approved merchant websites or apps that are authorized by Venmo to display the Venmo button as a payment method or (ii) using the Venmo Debit Card at merchants that accept the card as a form of payment.

 BUYER AND SELLER BEWARE

 Venmo does not offer a buyer or seller protection program for transactions conducted using the Venmo app or Venmo.com, regardless of the nature of the payment (or charge), unless expressly offered to you by Venmo.
 Authorized Merchant Payments and Venmo Debit Card transactions may be eligible for protection under the Venmo Purchase Program.
 See Venmo’s User Agreement for more information on Authorized Merchant Payments, Venmo Debit Card transactions and related protection.
 The Venmo Purchase Program does not apply to any payment you make (or charge you accept) using the Venmo app or Venmo website, regardless of the nature of the payment (or charge).